CHILDREN AND YOUNG PEOPLE

 Parent Support Sessions

-If you're seeking support for your child, it's important to remember that your own well-being and approach can play a crucial role in their journey.
-Alongside offering counselling and support for children, I also provide dedicated sessions for parents who are looking for guidance on how best to cope with and support their child.
+As a parent, your well-being and approach are key to helping your child thrive.
+Alongside offering counselling for children, I also provide dedicated sessions for parents who want guidance on how to best support their child's emotional health.

-• Self-awareness and Relational Skills: Exploring how your own emotions, reactions and communication style impact your child.
-By increasing your self-awareness, we can identify patterns that might influence your child’s behaviour and work on more effective ways to relate and connect.
+Self-Awareness & Relational Skills: We’ll explore how your emotions, reactions and communication style influence your child’s behaviour.
+By increasing your self-awareness, we can identify patterns that may affect how you connect and work together, creating stronger, more positive relationships.

-Supporting your child often means starting with yourself.
-These sessions offer you a space to reflect, learn new techniques and ensure that you're equipped to help your child in the most effective and compassionate way possible.
+Supporting your child often begins with understanding and caring for yourself.
+These sessions offer a safe space to reflect, learn and build the confidence you need to support your child with compassion and clarity.

 Every child is unique and may respond differently to various therapeutic approaches.
 Therefore, the tools and techniques used during sessions will be tailored to the child's age, development and personal situation.